Avoiding Probate Court

 When a person passes away, their property and other assets are distributed in probate court.
 This process can be extremely lengthy, expensive, and emotionally taxing endeavor for a deceased person’s loved ones to endure.
-Fortunately, a person can put in place certain measures prior to their passing to ensure the smooth transition of their possessions to the people they choose without the need for probate involvement.
-This is accomplished by creating a thorough estate plan with the assistance of a skilled probate attorney.
+Fortunately, avoiding probate court is doable, if a person pudt in place certain measures prior to their passing to ensure the smooth transition of their possessions to the people they choose, without the need for probate court involvement.
+This is accomplished by creating a thorough estate plan with the assistance of a professional probate attorney.

-At The Werner Law firm, our Santa Clarita estate planning attorneys can guide you through the appropriate legal channels of drafting and maintaining a legally sound estate plan.
+At Werner Law firm, our attorneys can guide you through the appropriate legal channels of drafting and maintaining a legally sound estate plan.
 Our firm has helped countless clients since 1975, gaining an impressive collection of awards and accolades in the process.
-Having been named “Attorney of the Year” by the SCV Bar Association and five consecutive “Best Of” SCV awards, our experienced lawyers are equipped with the knowledge and experience you need to help you plan for your future with peace of mind.
+Having been named “Attorney of the Year” by the SCV Bar Association and five consecutive “Best Of” SCV awards, our experienced attorneys are equipped with the knowledge and experience you need to help you plan for your future with peace of mind.

 - Bank accounts

 If you so choose, a living trust can be revoked or changed while you are still alive to accommodate for any major life changes or property transactions.
 As long as you are the trustee, you can manage your property however you like.
 A beneficiary can be nearly anyone, including spouses, children, siblings, friends, and relatives.
-Once they receive your assets, they will be free to distribute them as you have instructed without the need for probate.
+Once they receive your assets, they will be free to distribute them as you have instructed without the need for probate court.
+Avoiding probate is completely possible, with the assurance of a living trust.